steveodat/greasemonkey/README.md

 <h3>Facebook</h3>

 Hides all the garbage.
-Hides the trending topics box as well, but adds in a toggle if you just can't help yourself.
+Updated: hides left and right columns, only shows middle, centered, and the upcoming events bit.
+Streamlined for occasional use.

 <h3>Twitter</h3>